SDP-09/cloud9-website/content/pages/evaluation.md

 ---

 A key feature of ClyDe is being able to navigate from one place to another in a quick, safe and reliable way.
-Of thesem safety and reliability are most important.
-Therefore we ran several tests to invesigate this, in one of our Webots test worlds.
+Of these safety and reliability are most important.
+Therefore we ran several tests to investigate this in one of our Webots test worlds.
 Below is a table with the results of a test investigating how often the navigation reaches its goal pose.
 The measurements are using the navigator's internal coordinate representation.
+The navigation was deemed to be a success if the robot is in an acceptable position to clean the table.

 | Table | Goal Pose            | Average Displacement  | Success |
 | ----- | -------------------- | --------------------- | ------- |